.floor()

 Syntax

 • out (Optional): An output array where the rounded results will be stored.
-A new array will be created to store the rounded-down values if not provided.
+A new array is created to store the rounded-down values if not provided.

 import numpy as np